Naveen-Reddy1045/Food-Delivery/README.md

 ### Front-end :
 - HTML, CSS, JavaScript: The core building blocks of the web interface.
 - React.js : A JavaScript library for building user interfaces.
-- Axios : A promise-based HTTP client for the browser and Node.js.

 ### Back-end :
 - JavaScript: The primary programming language for backend development.